MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 # Index data from SharePoint document libraries

 > [!IMPORTANT]
-> SharePoint Online indexer support is in public preview.
+> SharePoint and OneDrive indexer support is in public preview.
 It's offered "as-is", under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) and supported on best effort only.
 Preview features aren't recommended for production workloads and aren't guaranteed to become generally available.
 >
 > Be sure to visit the [known limitations](#limitations-and-considerations) section before you start.
 >